of all the beastly, slushy, out-of-the-way places to live in, this is the worst! Pathway's a bog, and the road's a torrent!

 Setting is where and when a story or event takes place.

 Foreshadowing occurs when a writer provides hints that suggest future events in a story.
-Foreshadowing can propel the plot forward by building suspense, fueling readers desire to find out what will happen next.
+Foreshadowing can propel the plot forward by building suspense, fueling readers' desire to find out what happens next.